gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * `removeAll(Collection<?>)`
 * `retainAll(Collection<?>)`

-These mutative methods have been deprecated because they should never have been part of `PluginContainer` interface.
+These methods have no useful purpose.

 <!--
 ### Example deprecation